 Of the two cameras under consideration, the Fujifilm X-T10 features an APS-C sensor and the Olympus E-M10 III a Four Thirds sensor.
 The sensor area in the E-M10 III is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the X-T10 has a native 3:2 aspect ratio, while the one in the E-M10 III offers a 4:3 aspect.

 With 16MP, the X-T10 offers a slightly higher resolution than the E-M10 III (15.9MP), but the X-T10 nevertheless has larger individual pixels (pixel pitch of 4.80μm versus 3.76μm for the E-M10 III) due to its larger sensor.
-However, the E-M10 III is a somewhat more recent model (by 2 years and 3 months) than the X-T10, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the E-M10 III is a much more recent model (by 2 years and 3 months) than the X-T10, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.